 Increasingly, CoST programmes are developing new tools to help citizens monitor the delivery of public infrastructure directly.
 In June 2019, CoST Uganda launched the Infrastructure Transparency Monitoring Tool to assist community monitors who undertake site visits and assess the level of data disclosure on projects against the CoST Infrastructure Data Standard.
 The tool has received significant endorsement, shown notably through its adoption by five local governments including Wakiso District Local Government.

 CoST Honduras works closely with Citizen Transparency Commissions (CTCs) and as of January 2020, has established partnerships with almost 250 CTCs.
-To strengthen their capacity, CoST Honduras created the School of Social Accountability in 2017 to train CTC members on monitoring complex infrastructure projects and conducting ‘social audits’ to measure their impact.
-As of December 2019, 90 social auditors have been trained through the School of Social Accountability.
+To strengthen their capacity, CoST Honduras created the School of Social Audit in 2017 to train CTC members on monitoring complex infrastructure projects and conducting ‘social audits’ to measure their impact.
+As of December 2019, 90 social auditors have been trained through the School of Social Audit.

 Public interest in infrastructure development, and appetite for citizen monitoring, has also grown significantly in Afghanistan in recent years.
 In 2019, CoST Afghanistan held a series of engagement sessions to promote citizen-based monitoring of infrastructure using the information disclosed in government e-portals.
 With over 330 students from Kabul University attending one session in July 2019, as citizen monitoring increases throughout the country, so too will the levels of accountability in the delivery of public infrastructure.